Difference Between Lamb and Mutton [Are you being misled?]

 Which tastes better, Lamb or Mutton?

 For us, Lamb wins hands down every time.
 Lamb has a far superior taste, soft texture, and mouthfeel when eating.
-Lamb may be more expensive, but it is worth every penny especially when you prepare a classic side dish to serve with lamb dinners such as Greek Salad or Za'atar Roasted Carrots.
+Lamb cuts such as Leg of Lamb may be more expensive, but it is worth every penny especially when you prepare a classic side dish to serve with lamb dinners such as Greek Salad or Za'atar Roasted Carrots.

 There is nothing quite like spring Lamb straight off the grill.